 May 31st.
 We got some rafters on today.
 The curved wall which faces south is conventionally framed and will be covered completely by a flat plate solar collector which will heat water for for hot water and space heating.
 The part of the house to the right in the picture above will be field stone and cob.

 January 10th.
 I worked on the house for the first time in a month as we had unseasonably warm weather.
 The first framing section went up in December.

 A truss made from log and roughsawn ash 5×5’s.
 Steel insert is to strengthen truss.
 The butt end of the log is around 13″ diameter.
+Mom finishing logs.

 We tarped off the house for the winter so I can still work when it is wet or snowy.
 After 40 mph gusts in late November, less than a month after the tarp went up I will have to retarp it with a heavier tarp due to grommets getting ripped out and tears starting.

 Foundation arches: The post and beam frame will bear on the piers.
 The arches will hold up the inner leaf of the cob cavity wall.
 This all turned out to be time consuming and expense: Just because I am doing it does not mean I recommend it as a way to go for others.